 True to its heritage, the JCW Paceman is a pure-bred performance machine.
 It features an aerodynamic body kit, upgraded Brembo brakes and a version of the Cooper S' turbocharged 1.6-liter four that's tuned for 208 horsepower.
 The twin-scroll turbocharger helps the 1.6-liter engine churn out 207 pound-feet of torque under normal driving.
 An overboost function allows the JCW to eke out an additional 14 lb-ft for a total of 221.

 Transmission choices include six-speed manual and automatic gearboxes.
 All JCW Countryman models come standard with a sport-tuned version of MINI's ALL4 all-wheel-drive system that uses an electromagnetic center differential to apportion power fore or aft as conditions require.

 MINI also recently reworked the JCW's engine to achieve improved fuel economy; the result is an impressive 25 mpg in the city and 31 mpg on the highway for the stick-shifted model, while opting for the automatic reduces mileage to 23/30 mpg.

 Handling is tightened up thanks to stiffer springs, dampers, and thicker anti-roll bars.

 Standard and Optional Features

-The Paceman's standard features include power windows and locks, A/C, leatherette seats, a trip computer, a six-speaker AM/FM/CD/HD radio stero system with an auxiliary audio jack, and 17-inch alloy wheels.
-Bluetooth connectivity is newly standard for the latest model year.
+The Paceman's standard features include power windows and locks, A/C, leatherette seats, a trip computer, Bluetooth connectivity, a six-speaker AM/FM/CD/HD radio stero system with an auxiliary audio jack, and 17-inch alloy wheels.

 Highlights from the option list include a dual-pane panoramic sunroof, a USB/iPod adaptor, navigation system with 6.5-inch high definition display, leather seats with power adjustability and a Harmon/Kardon sound system.